AnggaR96s/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What did one wall say to the other wall?
+I'll meet you at the corner!